rubrikinc/terraform-provider-polaris/docs/resources/azure_archival_location.md

 page_title: "polaris_azure_archival_location Resource - terraform-provider-polaris"
 subcategory: ""
 description: |-
   The polaris_azure_archival_location resource creates an RSC archival location for cloud-native workloads.
   When creating an archival location, the region where the snapshots are stored needs to be specified:
-    * Source Region - Store snapshots in the same region to minimize data transfer charges.
+    * SOURCE_REGION - Store snapshots in the same region to minimize data transfer charges.
 This is the default behaviour when the storage_account_region field is not specified.
-    * Specific region - Storing snapshots in another region can increase total data transfer charges.
+    * SPECIFIC_REGION - Storing snapshots in another region can increase total data transfer charges.
 The storage_account_region field specifies the region.
   Custom storage encryption is enabled by specifying one or more customer_managed_key blocks.
 Each customer_managed_key block specifies the encryption details to use for a region.
 For other regions, data will be encrypted using platform managed keys.
-  -> Note: The Azure storage account is not created until the first protected object is archived to the   location.
+  -> Note: The Azure storage account is not created until the first protected object
+     is archived to the location.
 ---

 # polaris_azure_archival_location (Resource)

 The `polaris_azure_archival_location` resource creates an RSC archival location for cloud-native workloads.

 When creating an archival location, the region where the snapshots are stored needs to be specified:
-  * *Source Region* - Store snapshots in the same region to minimize data transfer charges.
+  * `SOURCE_REGION` - Store snapshots in the same region to minimize data transfer charges.
 This is the default behaviour when the `storage_account_region` field is not specified.
-  * *Specific region* - Storing snapshots in another region can increase total data transfer charges.
+  * `SPECIFIC_REGION` - Storing snapshots in another region can increase total data transfer charges.
 The `storage_account_region` field specifies the region.

 Custom storage encryption is enabled by specifying one or more `customer_managed_key` blocks.
 Each `customer_managed_key` block specifies the encryption details to use for a region.
 For other regions, data will be encrypted using platform managed keys.

 -> **Note:** The Azure storage account is not created until the first protected object is archived to the location.

 ## Example Usage